SQL string functions are among most important SQL’s tools. In this post, we’ll look at five ways you can perform various operations on strings.

 CONCAT has taken the three strings I’ve entered – 1)

-Vertabelo Academy is good'; 2) 'and great'; 3) 'and fantastic!' – and combined them into a new string.
+Vertabelo Academy is good'; 2) 'and great'; 3) 'and fantastic!' – and combined them into a new string in sql.
 This technique is very useful when we want to present database information in a readable way.

 Let’s assume we have a table called